pereznetworks/My-Random-Quotes-Web-App/README.md

     added meta tag name=viewport, for RWD, to index.html and tweaked styling of .container div elements and sub-elements for mobile devices using @media (max-width: 420px)

+# the main app

+  the main app is run by js/scripts.js

+        the scripts.js calls the printQuote function once so a random Quote and background color will appear when the index.html page first loads

+  the #loadQuote button element

+        is selected and assigned to a const variable in printQuote.js

+        the eventListener to the #loadQuote button is otherwise unchanged once the #loadQuote button is "clicked"
+          it then calls the printQuote function

 # Quotes and colors array